-Those who, like me, prefer not having their hand-held in video games are going to love this one.
-Upon starting a new game, you’re immediately dropped onto Xax to fend for yourself, with only by a few basic text pop ups to guide you – no silly 10+ minute ‘look up, left, right, down, fire at these targets, crouch etc.’ crap.
+Those who, like me, prefer not to have their hand-held in video games are going to love this one.
+Upon starting a new game, you’re immediately dropped onto Xax to fend for yourself, with only by a few basic text pop-ups to guide you – no silly 10+ minute ‘look up, left, right, down, fire at these targets, crouch, etc.’ crap.
 At first, I found this to be a nice refreshing change, but after 30-35 minutes of wandering around aimlessly which ended up getting me killed, I gave up and checked the guide section.
 Something I should have done before embarking on my journey in the first place, according to the game, but that’s just how I am: stubborn and too cool for hints and tutorials.

 3089 is a futuristic, procedurally generated, open-world action role-playing game.

 The weapons you’ll be able to acquire early on don’t really pack much of a punch unless you go for the launchers of course – then you’ll be making things go ‘kaboom’ left and right!
 If you’re feeling gutsy, however, I’d recommend getting a sword or a dagger, for some close-quarters combat.
 Note: I didn’t really enjoy melee combat all that much, though, as it seemed fairly clumsy (or maybe I’ve just been spoiled by Mount & Blade: Warband?).
 Whatever the case, and my choice of weapon, I honestly thought I was doing great, but then the game suddenly told me I’d failed the quest (aw man!).